gurudutt09/gurudutt09/README.md

 </p>

-## I'm Data science aspirant and expert in Data Analysis and Virtualization with Python!!
+## I'm Data Science aspirant and expert in Data Analysis and Virtualization with Python!!

 - 🔭 I am currently seeking job in Data Science